-IELE Judicial Training Program
+IELE International Judicial Program

 As one of the leading centers of jurisprudence and legal theory in the U.S., Berkeley Law School hosts each year a significant number of overseas students, researchers, judges and visiting scholars from public sector backgrounds.

-Berkeley Law School’s teaching faculty include prominent judges with extensive firsthand knowledge of the U.S. court system, including former Federal Magistrate Judge Wayne D. Brazil; Ninth Circuit Court of Appeals Judge William A. Fletcher, the Richard W. Jennings Professor of Law Emeritus; and United States District Court Judge Vaughn R. Walker.
+Berkeley Law’s teaching faculty include prominent judges with extensive firsthand knowledge of the U.S. court system, including former Federal Magistrate Judge Wayne D. Brazil; Ninth Circuit Court of Appeals Judge William A. Fletcher, the Richard W. Jennings Professor of Law Emeritus; and United States District Court Judge Vaughn R. Walker.

 - The “Rule of Law” concept in American jurisprudence